Contribution and Taxonomic Focus

 - Pair-Tuning: A novel, parameter-efficient fine-tuning method that uses property-ordered molecular pairs to learn “soft prompts” for optimization without updating the base model weights.

-- Scaling Analysis: The first extensive investigation into the trade-off between inference compute (up to 10B generations) and chemical novelty, establishing that novelty follows an exponential decay law as generation size increases.
+- Scaling Analysis: An extensive empirical investigation mapping the trade-off between inference compute (up to 10B generations) and chemical novelty, fitting an exponential decay curve that demonstrates how novelty saturates as generation volume grows.

-- Scaffold-Constrained Decoration: Generating molecules from DRD2 active binder scaffolds and measuring the hit rate of active compounds.
+- Scaffold-Constrained Decoration: Generating molecules from DRD2 active binder scaffolds and measuring the hit rate of active compounds against specialized scaffold decorators.

-- Property-Guided Optimization: Using Pair-tuning to optimize for Drug-likeness (QED), Penalized logP, and DRD2 binding activity.
+- Property-Guided Optimization: Using Pair-tuning to optimize for Drug-likeness (QED), Penalized logP, and DRD2 binding activity, comparing the results to graph-based and reinforcement learning benchmarks.

 Additionally, they performed a Scaling Study: